mnixo/notium/README.md

 # Summary

-Simplewave is a note taking app built with focus, simplicity and privacy in mind.
+Notium is a note taking app built with focus, simplicity and privacy in mind.

 ## Focus and Simplicity
-Simplewave provides a simple, distraction free experience to let your ideas flow.
+Notium provides a simple, distraction free experience to let your ideas flow.

 ## Privacy by Design
 - Your notes are stored as text and can be synced using any Git hosting provider.